abbeylabs/abbey-starter-kit-gcp-identity/README.md

 # Abbey Starter Kit Quickstart Example

-This Quickstart is an example for how to use Abbey Labs and set up a Grant Kit.
-By the end, you’ll be able to configure a Workflow for users to request and approve access to the [Abbey Demo Site](https://app.abbey.io/demo).
+In this tutorial, you'll learn how to configure Abbey to automate access requests to an Google Cloud Identity Group by attaching a Google Cloud Identity Group Membership.
+This use case models granting new users memberships to a GCP group.

 ## Usage

-Visit this [Starter Kit's docs](https://docs.abbey.io/getting-started/quickstart) for a short usage walkthrough.
+Visit this [Starter Kit's docs](https://docs.abbey.io/integrations/identity-providers) for a short usage walkthrough.

 ## :books: Learn More